seananderson/portfolio-review/ms.md

 @sanchirico2008; @ando2011; @halpern2011; @ando2012].
 In ecology, portfolio
 optimization can also be applied spatially.
 For example, @halpern2011 used MPT to maximize fishing profits while minimizing spatial unevenness.
-MPT has also been used to opimize decisisions about whether to clearcut or retain standing trees [@hyytiainen2008; @hildebrandt2011].
+MPT has also been used to optimize decisions about whether to clearcut or retain standing trees [@hyytiainen2008; @hildebrandt2011].
 As a third example, @moloney2011 used MPT to optimize the choice of grazing animals on Australia's rangelands.
-With few exeptions, however, the application of MPT for harvesting decisiosn has been limited to fishery and forestry examples.
+With few exceptions, however, the application of MPT for harvesting decisions has been limited to fishery and forestry examples.

 Third, we can use ecological portfolio management to choose how we allocate